 What is the Sales Territory Plan?

 It is a strategy for effectively targeting and approaching prospects, leads, and existing customers.
 The main objective is to close more deals.
 Traditionally, sales territories were created solely by geographical locations.
 That is where the word “territory” originates.
 Salespeople focused on prospects within a specific geographic area.

 Nowadays, the digital era changed this.
 Reps contact leads and customers through phone, email, or other virtual channels.
 Personal sales meetings are almost completely eliminated.

 Therefore, an approach to work mainly geographically lost its purpose.

-Territory mapping template now cover many factors:
+The territory mapping template now covers many factors:

 - Types of industries

 - Business site